-Serve up a slice of summer at your next party with this No Bake Chocolate Covered Strawberry Pie in an Oreo cookie pie crust.
+Serve up a slice of summer at your next party with this No Bake Chocolate Strawberry Pie in an Oreo cookie pie crust.

 Strawberry season was late arriving this year in Pennsylvania.